atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 can also satisfy the visual requirements in the ABA Standards.
 At exit doors, the tactile requirements typically must be met on a separate sign.

-Illuminated EXIT sign above door with small tactile EXIT sign on wall adjacent to door.
-Magnified cutaway detail shows tactile EXIT sign emphasizing raised text and braille while lacking contrast
+Door with lighted EXIT sign above it.
+A small tactile sign on wall to right of the door is circled with an arrow pointed to magnified cutaway image.

-½″ – 2″
+Magnified cutaway detail shows tactile sign with raised letters E X I T having low contrast.
+The letters are dimensioned as half inch to two inchnes in height.
+Below the raised letters are four braille characters e x i t.

 begin image notes \
 ½″ – 2″ raised character height \